instructlab/instructlab/README.md

 ```
 (venv) $ lab init
-Welcome to labrador CLI.
+Welcome to Instruct Lab CLI.
 This guide will help you to setup your environment.
 Please provide the following values to initiate the environment:
 Path to taxonomy repo [taxonomy]: <ENTER>
 `taxonomy` seems to not exists or is empty.
 Should I clone git@github.com:instruct-lab/taxonomy.git for you? [y/N]: y